nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/panda_1.PNG)

-We load in textured block meshes from **.glb** model files, create a simple grid, add a skybox, and have simple camera with movement and controls to dig or place blocks with Ray collision detection.
+Load in textured block meshes from **.glb** model files, create a simple grid, add a skybox, and have simple camera with movement and controls to dig or place blocks with Ray collision detection.

 I added better camera controls and some collision detection for the 'camera' player in my example.